yhagio/tutorialedge.net/content/javascript/vuejs/components-templates-and-props-vue-2.md

 ---
-title: "Components, Templates, and Props in Vue 2"
+title: "Components, Templates, and Props in Vue.js 2"
 date: 2019-01-30T14:08:59Z
 desc:
   In this guest post by Ajdin Imsirovic, the author of Vue.js Quick Start Guide,